BoyanTTodorov/qr-code-scanner/README.txt

 # QR Code Scanner
-It appears there is an issue with either my PC camera or the lighting conditions, potentially causing difficulties.
-I was able to make it work for successfully scanning 2-3 barcodes.
+It seems there might be a challenge arising from either my PC camera or the prevailing lighting conditions, introducing potential difficulties, especially considering that I am currently utilizing a HUAWEI laptop.
+Despite the device, the converted image appears as a grayscale rendition, resembling a rabbit hole.
+I managed to successfully scan 2-3 barcodes, but the process has proven to be somewhat challenging.

-However, the process becomes quite challenging.
-The initial intent was to explore the possibility of replacing traditional scanners in warehouses, making it more of an experimental endeavor.
+The primary objective was initially to investigate the feasibility of substituting traditional scanners in warehouse environments, turning it into more of an experimental undertaking.

 ## Overview
 This is a simple QR code scanner application implemented in Python using OpenCV and Tkinter.